gansbrest/hodor/README.md

 First you need to clone this repo, `chmod +x hodor` and copy hodor script to `/usr/local/bin`

-In your project create file called `.hodorfile` with following structure ( I'll explain options later, but everything should be pretty obvious from this example file:
+In your project create file called `.hodorfile` (now processed through ERB) with following structure ( I'll explain options later, but everything should be pretty obvious from this example file:

 ````
 containers: